Victor Serge: Life and work in Mexico

 In Mexico City, Serge faced continued poverty, political isolation, and difficulties in publishing his work.
 He was slandered by the local Communist press and NKVD agents as a Nazi sympathizer and "fifth columnist".
 He associated with other European exiles, including members of the POUM and independent socialists, forming the discussion group "Socialismo y Libertad", which published the journals Mundo and Analysis.

 Despite the hardships, Serge's final years in Mexico were a period of intense literary and political reflection.
-He completed some of his most important works, including his Memoirs of a Revolutionary, 1901–1941, the novels The Case of Comrade Tulayev and The Long Dusk (published in English as Unforgiving Years), and kept a voluminous journal (Carnets).
+He completed some of his most important works, including his Memoirs of a Revolutionary, 1901–1941, the novels The Case of Comrade Tulayev and The Long Dusk (published in English as Last Times), and kept a voluminous journal (Carnets).
 He wrote extensively on the nature of World War II, the future of socialism, the Soviet system, and the rise of totalitarianism.

 Later political thought

 In his final writings, Serge grappled with the profound crisis of socialism in the wake of Stalinism and fascism.
 He analyzed the Soviet Union as a form of "bureaucratic totalitarianism with collectivist leanings", distinct from both capitalism and traditional socialism.
 He saw similar "collectivist tendencies" in Nazi Germany and even in aspects of the New Deal, fearing the rise of new, undemocratic social formations managed by technocratic elites.

 Serge called for a fundamental renewal of socialist thought, emphasizing the "defence of man", "defence of truth", and "defence of thought" as essential preconditions for any genuine socialist project.
 He stressed the need for socialist movements to integrate democratic principles and individual liberties, warning against the dangers of authoritarianism, sectarianism, and dogmatism.
 He maintained a deep, albeit critical, adherence to Marxism, arguing for its humanistic core and its relevance for understanding and transforming the world.
 His concept of the "sense of history"—a conscious participation in the collective human endeavor for a better future—remained a central theme.